reubenfirmin/lucifer/README.md

 ## roadmap

 * --parent flag to order by parent / parent tree
+* Smart coloring in the extra reports
 * Get full command (and other metadata) from ps
 * Somehow match colors to user terminal (right now assumes dark background)
-* ncurses based UI for browsing different reports
+* ncurses based UI for browsing different reports / detail view

 # kotlin-native